 At the successful completion of this course, students will be able to:

-Demonstrate and apply the formal theory underlying relational database management systems.
+Apply the formal theory underlying relational database management systems.

 Construct an appropriate data and database (ERD) model for a specified problem and build the corresponding database.

 Construct and apply syntactically correct database queries using an appropriate query language.